 This is an aerial image of the property, facing west.

-Inset is a photograph of Nancy, Daniel, and Chris during happier times.
+Inset is a photograph of Nancy, Daniel, and Benoit during happier times.

-Nancy and Chris had dated since 1997.
+Benoit and Nancy had dated since 1997.
 Their son, Daniel, was born in February of 2000.
 Nine months later, the couple decided to tie the knot.

-This photograph from 2007 shows the property cordoned off with tape.
+This crime scene photograph from 2007 shows the property cordoned off with tape.